Could creating your Digital Twin hold the answers to a successful continuous process optimization journey? We think so.

 Businesses are constantly under pressure to become more agile, to be able to respond to changing business environments and to do it using minimal resources at maximum speed.
 The potential for a digital twin to provide the impetus to achieve those objectives is so great that the practice is increasing rapidly.
 Earlier this year, Gartner predicted that over half of large industrial companies globally will be employing digital twins by 2021.

-Continuous process optimization is not only about metrics but should be a way of life
+Process optimization is not only about metrics but should be a way of life

 Achieving continuous process optimization is about creating a mindset shift that views outcomes as steps on a never-ending journey rather than end results.
 Optimization should be an unachievable goal, or rather a continually achieving one: Instead of considering a process optimized, the thinking should be “great improvement – what’s next?”